leoloso/graphql-by-pop.com/docs/getting-started/installation/wordpress.md

 # Installing on WordPress

-## Via the "GraphQL API for WordPress" plugin
+## Via the "Gato GraphQL" plugin

-[GraphQL API for WordPress](https://gatographql.com) is the implementation for WordPress of GraphQL by PoP.
+[Gato GraphQL](https://gatographql.com) is the implementation for WordPress of GraphQL by PoP.

 ### Requirements